dlstreamer/pipeline-server/client/README.md

 - vehicle (0.64) [0.00, 0.14, 0.05, 0.34] {}
 avg_fps: 39.66
 ```
-However, if there are errors during pipeline execution i.e GPU is specified as detection device but is not present, vaclient will terminate with an error message
+However, if there are errors during pipeline execution i.e GPU is specified as detection device but is not present, pipeline_client will terminate with an error message
 ```
 Pipeline instance = <uuid>
 Error in pipeline, please check pipeline-server log messages